richardszalay/helix-publishing-pipeline/README.md

 ### Publishing on build

-To trigger a build after each build, add the following to your web root csproj (anywhere before the `Web.Publishing.targets` import):
+To trigger a publish after each build, add the following to your web root csproj (anywhere before the `Web.Publishing.targets` import):

 ```xml
 <PropertyGroup>